AI in the enterprise

 Spotting and reducing biases in AI models is another key element to ensuring fairness, trust, and accuracy.
 You can use tools like AI Fairness 360 or What If to detect potential biases and flag questionable results that may lead to unfair decisions.

-If your business finds biases in its algorithms, you can reduce or eliminate them by fine-tuning.
+If your business is using biased algorithms, you can reduce or eliminate them by fine-tuning.
 This involves training a machine learning model to improve its performance for a specific task.
-By allowing the model to adapt to new, more varied data, it can reduce the impact of any biases in the original training data.
+Allowing the model to adapt to new, more varied data can reduce the impact of any biases in the original training data.

 Regularly audit and update your AI systems

-It’s important to audit your algorithms regularly to ensure they’re not producing any unfair outcomes or disparities over time.
-For example, you can use fairness metrics to measure how fair the AI system is, i.e., whether it discriminates against certain groups.
+It’s important to audit your algorithms regularly to ensure they’re not producing unfair outcomes or disparities over time.
+For example, you can use fairness metrics to measure how fair the AI system is and test things like whether it discriminates against certain groups.

-Your audits should also check to see if any new datasets or adjustments have been added, which could introduce bias into the model’s results.
+Your audits should also check if anyone has added new datasets or adjustments that could introduce bias into the model’s results.

-Include diverse teams in the design and descision-making process
+Include diverse teams in the design and decision-making process

 Tech has a diversity problem.
-That’s not exactly a news flash.
-This has been obvious for years.
-And according to the 2019 report on Discriminating Systems – Gender, Race, Power in AI, over 80% of AI instructors are male.
-Additionally, Latinx and Black workers make up only 7% and 9% of the STEM workforce, even though they represent 18.5% and 13.4% of the U.S. population.
+That’s not exactly a news flash, it’s been obvious for years.
+According to the 2019 report on Discriminating Systems — Gender, Race, Power in AI, over 80% of AI instructors are male.
+Additionally, Latinx and Black workers make up only 7% and 9% of the STEM workforce, even though they represent 18.5% and 13.4% of the US population.
+And, only 7% of women were given AI upskilling opportunities between 2022-2023, compared to 12% of their male peers.

 Given these numbers, it’s hardly surprising that AI systems frequently exhibit biases.
-Overlooking certain groups in data can result in skewed algorithms.
-Leaving out specific groups and communities from data representation can lead to skewed algorithms.
+Overlooking certain groups and communities from data representation can lead to skewed algorithms.

-To address this, it’s crucial to include diverse teams in the design and decision-making processes.
+To address this, including diverse teams in the design and decision-making processes is crucial.
 This includes age, gender, race, ethnicity, experience, and intellectual background.
-Diverse teams can not only foresee but also mitigate potential fairness issues, thereby instilling more objectivity and fairness in AI systems.
+Diverse teams can foresee and mitigate potential fairness issues, which instills more objectivity and results in less biased outputs.

 Establish a corporate AI policy

 Create a corporate AI policy on how data is collected, stored, used, and analyzed.
 Your corporate policy should emphasize ethical AI practices, responsibility, transparency, and a commitment to minimizing AI bias.
-This ensures that all teams are following best practices when it comes to the ethical use of collected data.
-It also helps protect customer data and promote fairness in your company’s processes.
+This ensures that all teams follow best practices regarding the ethical use of collected data.
+It also helps protect customer data and promote customer trust in your company’s processes.

 The road ahead: achieving a bias-free, fair, and equitable AI

 Artificial Intelligence holds tremendous potential as a powerful ally in various aspects of business.
-However, if mismanaged, it can also become a malevolent force that disproportionately impacts women and minorities.
+However, if mismanaged, it can also become a malevolent force that disproportionately impacts women and minority groups.

-The task of mitigating AI bias doesn’t rest upon the shoulders of users, but rather squarely with those who develop and deploy these systems.
-Developers, data scientists, and business leaders carry a significant role in ensuring AI operates equitably and justly.
+The task of mitigating AI bias doesn’t rest upon the shoulders of users but rather on those who develop and deploy these systems.
+Developers, data scientists, and business leaders play a significant role in ensuring AI operates equitably and justly.
 From training datasets to fine-tuning models, every step in developing AI requires a vigilant eye for potential bias.

 Choosing your AI technology partner is also of paramount importance.
-Ensure that you’re working with an AI company that has models with curated datasets (like the Writer LLM, Palmyra) and low toxicity scores.
+Ensure that you’re working with an AI company that has models with curated datasets (like Writer’s Palmyra LLM) and low toxicity scores.

 For leaders contemplating AI adoption, we recommend our comprehensive guide on integrating AI into your enterprise.
-It covers how to identify and prioritize use cases, prepare for change management, introduce governance workflows, and safeguard brand reputation while employing generative AI.
+It covers identifying and prioritizing use cases, preparing for change management, introducing governance workflows, and safeguarding brand reputation while employing generative AI and agentic AI.
 With AI at the heart of your operations, you can drive success while ensuring fairness and equity.